ARENA - Solar Energy Transformation Program (SETuP)

 - protection from diesel price escalation.

-SETuP is also helping to bring job opportunities to local Indigenous people, engaging them throughout the construction process, and employing local workers to conduct flora and fauna surveys, fencing, installation and construction.
+SETuP also helped to bring job opportunities to local Aboriginal people, engaging them throughout the construction process, and employing local workers to conduct flora and fauna surveys, fencing, installation and construction.

 At the completion of the project, each community power station will be operationally and technically ready to plug in more solar and storage as costs of renewable technologies fall over time.